Roozz1/cuhFramework/README.md

 Compatible with intellisense.

-The framework comes with many utility functions, like chat functions, table functions, string functions (see below), and many more.
+The framework comes with many utility functions, like chat functions, table functions, string functions (see below), loop and delay functions, and more.
 ```lua
 local converted = cuhFramework.utilities.string.split("the input string", " ") -- {"the" "input" "string"}
 local converted2 = cuhFramework.utilities.string.split("the input string") -- {"the" "input" "string"}